jnb666/blog/content/posts/local_llm_hosting-part3.md

 date = '2025-08-29T17:08:49+01:00'
 title = 'Local LLM models: Part 3 - calling tool functions'
 +++
-For the previous post in this series which is an into to the completions API in go see [part 2](/posts/local_llm_hosting-part2).
+For the previous post in this series which is an intro to the completions API in go see [part 2](/posts/local_llm_hosting-part2).
 In this post we will extend the command line chat app to add simple tool calling using the [Open Weather API](https://openweathermap.org/api).